Project Materials

 Women’s and girls’ child education has received special attention, with a clear link to socioeconomic development.
 The lessons of international instruments and summits, such as the Convention on the Elimination of All Forms of

-Discrimination Against Women (CEDAN) adopted by the United Nations General Assembly in 1979, the Fourth World Conference on Women held in Beijing in 1995, and the recent Beijing + 5 initiative, emphasizing the of women's education, have not been lost on policymakers and stakeholders in Nigeria.
+Discrimination Against Women (CEDAN) adopted by the United Nations General Assembly in 1979, the Fourth World Conference on Women held in Beijing in 1995, and the recent Beijing + 5 initiative, emphasizing the importance of women’s education, have not been lost on policymakers and stakeholders in Nigeria.

 In addition to investing in formal education, the Federal Government of Nigeria has made efforts in adult and non-formal education to address women’s education.
 As Udeani (2004) correctly points out, investing in formal, adult,